ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Date added

+!!! info ""
-> The date when the Radarr item was added.
+    The date when the Radarr item was added.

 - Key: Radarr.addDate
 - Availability: movies